 What lining do I use in my kitchen?

-Technically, the kitchen is not a wet area and is not required to be fire rated so you can use standard Gyprock Plasterboard CD.
+Technically, the kitchen is not a wet area and is not required to be fire rated so you can use Gyprock Standard Plasterboard.
 However, you can use Gyprock Aquachek for added moisture resistance.

 How do I soundproof my home?